| ICE.TCP Troubleshooting Guide

 the "dumb serial or parallel" printer interface file.
 This spooled printer can

 use the same port as the original printer file.
+Problems with Personal Print for

 DOS